m-sarabi/easy_youtube_downloader/readme.md

 ## Features
 - **Check YouTube URL:** Verify the validity of the YouTube URL and fetch available video and audio formats.
 - **Select Formats:** Choose from various video and audio formats for downloading.
-- **Multiple Threads:** Set the number of threads for downloading, allowing for faster downloads.
+- **Multiple Threads:** Set the number of threads for downloading, allowing faster downloads.
 - **Download Path Selection:** Easily select the folder where you want to save the downloaded files.
 - **Video Information:** Display detailed information about the video including title, duration, release time, and thumbnail.
 - **Progress Tracking:** Track the download progress with a progress bar.